psychemedia/storytelling-notes/tom_tit_tot.md

 Vol, 7.— Pabt 2. m

-W. (with mnoh reluctance appnmcbing tbo doctor, whispers in the lowest possible tone of voice): "Delphino iSeganL" If* (witb intome diagnst) : '* Htm wbj eonldnt jon Mjr lo t" Mr. GoUeuB remarks: **M7 medical friend now beafs these little passages with more eqnasumityi for he has gained experience, and knows that the reason why the woman was so rdnctaat to «ttcr her name alond was that she believed she had an cnemj in the room who would take advantajre of the circnmstance if she f^ot hull] of her true namo, iinl would work lior all manner of harm.
+W. (with mnoh reluctance appnmcbing tbo doctor, whispers in the lowest possible tone of voice): "Delphino iSeganL" If* (with intome disgust): "Htm wbj eonldnt jon Mjr lo t" Mr. GoUeuB remarks: **M7 medical friend now beafs these little passages with more eqnasumityi for he has gained experience, and knows that the reason why the woman was so reluctant to offer her name aloud was that she believed she had an enemy in the room who would take advantage of the circumstance if she f^ot hull] of her true namo, iinl would work lior all manner of harm.
 It is a fact liiai thaso people (the negro popuiatiuu ot 1 rmidad) sometiiued actually foigofe the naoMiQl tiieir near velationa bom hearing and uing them ao Utile."

 BIBLIOGRAPHY OF RUMPELSTILTSKIN.